NamDinhRobotics/proSLAM/README.md

  - `EuRoC V1_01_easy`: https://drive.google.com/open?id=0ByaBRAPfmgEqRW5aWUZWV1NLSVE (1.0GB) <br/>

 Run procedure remains identical to the one above (only the dataset name has to be adjusted, e.g. `00.txt` becomes `MH_01_easy.txt`) <br/>
+The ground truth display can be toggled by pressing the Number key `4` in the "output: map" window <br/>
 The EuRoC sequences generally require image histogram equalization for best performance (option `-equalize-histogram/-eh`)

 Dataset conversion utilities are available in the [srrg_core](https://gitlab.com/srrg-software/srrg_core) package <br/>